microsoft/CosmosDB_Multi-Tenant/README.md

 As per the above diagram, it make sense to keep all the business entity information such as customers and room types along with tenant related data such as room inventory, availability and reservations in one Cosmos DB Container.

-This challenge demonstrate how software object model transform to NoSQL database design model which completly different from SQL based databases. **Cosmos DB Data Model requires a different mindset and also requires the knowledge of highly frequent access patterns.**
+This challenge demonstrate how software object model transform to NoSQL database design model which completely different from SQL based databases. **Cosmos DB Data Model requires a different mindset and also requires the knowledge of highly frequent access patterns.**

 Apply the same methodology to migrate your legacy applications or to build new green field applications. **You have successfully